Rangi42/polishedcrystal/docs/lz_format.md

 - A 2-byte `LZ_REPEAT` is encoded with `encoded_length = 0`.
 - A 1-byte `LZ_DATA` is encoded with `encoded_length = 0`.

-The current toolchain constrains command output lengths to at most 512 bytes.
+The current toolchain constrains **base** command output lengths to at most 512 bytes.

+The extended pack opcodes (`0xfc..0xfe`) store an 8-bit `len-1` length code, so they are currently limited to output lengths in `1..256`.

 ## Base commands (0..6)